-You should also be on the lookout for organic ingredients that help strengthen and moisturize the extensions, while also providing care for your natural hair.
+The best shampoos and conditioners for extensions should contain organic ingredients that help strengthen and moisturize the extensions, while also providing care for your natural hair.
 Some of the best products that activate at the root of the scalp contain a multitude of natural oils, such as castor oil, coconut oil, argan oil, and olive oil, to name a few.
 The best part?
-All of these natural oils are perfect for giving your hair extensions that extra shine and needed hydration.
+All of these natural oils are perfect for an instant healthy hair treatment, giving your hair extensions that extra shine and needed hydration.

 Most importantly, pay extra attention to the brushing tool itself!
 You won’t get the results you need with that old, hair-filled brush you’ve had for years now.
 It’s in your best interest to detangle extensions with a brush that has soft bristles, or a wide-toothed comb.

 Fortunately, WOW’s gentle flex detangling brush gets to be both at the same time.
 Not only is its detachable bracket perfect for making its teeth as wide as you need, but its adjustable bristles also make the brushing experience as simple and as breakage-free as possible.

 Extensive Care for Extended Hair